devpi/devpi/doc/adminman/server.rst

 .. versionadded: 3.0

-You can run multiple processes both on master and replica sites if you want to improve throughput.
-On the master and each replica site you need to run a single "main" instance which will care for event and hook processing (needed e.g. for running devpi-web) and you can then start one or more workers like this::
+You can run multiple processes both on primary and replica sites if you want to improve throughput.
+On the primary and each replica site you need to run a single "main" instance which will care for event and hook processing (needed e.g. for running devpi-web) and you can then start one or more workers like this::